Most “pheromone fragrance” is a nice smell with a rumor attached

 I’ve been buying and field-testing this stuff for over a decade, and that split is the whole game.
-Get it right and people lean in without knowing why.
 Get sold the loud half and you’ve bought an expensive cologne with a story stapled to the box.
-This page is the part nobody selling you a bottle wants to explain: which half you’re actually paying for, and how to tell before you spend.
+This is the decision page: the trade-off every real product makes, and which guide to take once you know your side of it.

 A product worth your money names what it’s built on, or at least the effect it’s chasing.
 One that isn’t just stamps “contains pheromones” on the front and hopes you never ask which.
-If you want what each molecule actually does in a room, the molecule field guide breaks down every one we’ve tested.
+If you want what each molecule actually does to the people near you, the molecule field guide breaks down every one we’ve tested.

 The molecule mix splits by who’s wearing it.
 Men’s pheromone colognes lean on androstenone and androstadienone, the presence-and-attraction end.
 Women’s pheromone perfumes are usually built around copulins and the warmer imprinting molecules, the ones tied to closeness rather than raw dominance.

-If you know who you’re shopping for, take the men’s or women’s guide above.
+If you know who you’re shopping for, take the men’s or women’s guide.
 If you already know you want an oil or a spray, jump to the format guide.
-And if you’re still not convinced any of this is real, fair enough, start with what pheromones actually are and come back when you’re ready to buy.
+And if you’re still not convinced any of this is real, fair enough… start with what pheromones actually are and come back when you’re ready to buy.

 Explore the Full Pheromone Buying Library